 The test takes about one hour.
-A clinical physiologist (specialist in the electrical function of the brain) will prepare your child for the test.
+A clinical physiologist (specialist in electrical function of the brain) will prepare your child for the test.
 They will mark measurements on your child's head with a soft crayon.
 After gently rubbing a gel over the marks, the physiologist will attach 22 electrodes (small discs) using a special adhesive.
-During this preparation your child can sit on your lap, looking at books or playing with toys.
+During this preparation, your child can sit on your lap, looking at books or playing with toys.
 We have many in the department, or you may want to bring your child's favourite book, toy or comforter with you.

-Your child will be made comfortable either sitting on a chair or lying on the bed.
-You will be able to sit beside them, if you want.
-The electrodes are connected to the EEG computer.
-This picks up electrical signals from your child's brain and they are recorded as wavy lines.
+Your child will be made comfortable on the bed and covered with a blanket.
+You will be able to sit beside them and read a story, if you want to.
+They will be encouraged to close their eyes.
+The discs are connected to the EEG computer.
+They pick up electrical signals from your child's brain and these are recorded as wavy lines.